LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 This document documents all the things you should be aware of when migrating from Telethon version 1.x to 2.0 onwards.

+**Please read this document in full before upgrading your code to Telethon 2.0.**

 User, chat and channel identifiers are now 64-bit numbers
 ---------------------------------------------------------